Do you have to help your parents or in-laws who are in need?

 • In case of divorce

-• In the event of the death of the person with whom you lived and the absence of a child from the marriage or when they died
+• In the event of the death of the person with whom you were living, if you did not have a child in common or if they died

 Who can help me?